Irish Tea Cake (Brack Irish Tea Bread) Recipe

 Origin

 This recipe was passed down as a family recipe from my mother.
 She had copied it from her mother-in-law who in turn had obtained it from the church magazine of St. Mary at Stoke, Ipswich, in the 1950s.
-That is as far back as I have traced it.I knew it as 'Irish Tea Cake' as a child but the original name of the recipe was 'Brack Irish Tea Bread'.
+That is as far back as I have traced it.
+I knew it as 'Irish Tea Cake' as a child but the original name of the recipe was 'Brack Irish Tea Bread'.
+The generic name I've heard from friends is simply 'tea bread' or 'tea loaf' (not 'teacake' which is a type of bun to have with tea rather than a cake containing tea).

-The ingredients were 1 lb of mixed cake fruit, 2 cups of tea, 1 cup of brown sugar, 2 cups of self raising flour, 1 egg, 1/2 tsp mixed spice, and cooking for 2 hours at "a low heat".
+The ingredients were originally specified as 1 lb of mixed cake fruit, 2 cups of tea, 1 cup of brown sugar, 2 cups of self raising flour, 1 egg, 1/2 tsp mixed spice, and cooking for 2 hours at "a low heat".
 I converted it from cups to grams & ml because different countries have different ideas of what a typical 'cup' size is.
 I guessed that it meant a full level UK tea-cup and it worked so that is what I converted to the metric measurements above.